The Home of Inspiration.

 How is Mindfulness used in the West?

 Mindfulness is having a notable impact over the last decade, particularly in the health, mental health, management and performance arenas.
-Our foundation course, Mindfulness-Based Cognitive Therapy (MBCT), is recommended by the National Institute for Health and Clinical Excellence (UK) as a treatment of choice for depression.
+Our foundation course, Mindfulness-Based Cognitive Training (MBCT),is based on the same MBCT recommended by the National Institute for Health and Clinical Excellence (UK) as a treatment of choice for depression.
 Mindfulness Training is also taught in a range of personal and professional contexts including business, parenting, education and therapeutic settings for stress management, relaxation, prevention of burnout, greater focus and higher functioning.

 What is MBCT?